zeniafragaki/Cart_Pole/README.md

 ## Purpose of using this system

-`cart_pole.m` is a script for experimenting a systems behavior using a simple PIDs controller.
+`cart_pole.m` is a script for experimenting a systems behavior using a simple PID controller.Differences can be observed by changing the gains of the controller.